ClifHouck/unified/README.md

 ## API Support Status

-UniFi Network API V1 is fully supported as of Network application version "9.1.120".
+UniFi Network V1 API is fully supported as of Network application version "9.1.120".

-UniFi Protect API is partially supported, with the following endpoints supported:
+UniFi Protect V1 API is fully supported as of Protect application version "".

-- `/v1/meta/info`
-- All `/v1/cameras` endpoints.
-- All `/v1/cameras/ptz` endpoints.
-- All `/v1/viewers` endpints.
-- All `/v1/liveviews` endpoints.
-- All `/v1/lights` endpoints.
-- All `/v1/chimes` endpoints.
-- All `/v1/sensors` endpoints.
-- All `/v1/files` endpoints.
-- All `/v1/alarm-manager` endpoints.
-- `/v1/nvrs` endpoint.
-- `/v1/subscribe/devices`: only partial type support.
-- `/v1/subscribe/events`

-The rest of the Protect API is TODO, but coming shortly.

 UniFi Access API is not yet supported.